ariadne-cps/ariadne/doc/smt_solver_design.md

    including effective contraction and validated nonmonotone-coordinate skipping;
 3. efficient handling of large shared expression DAGs produced by feed-forward networks and their derivatives.
-As a first step, normalized SMT theory literals cache their validated coordinate derivatives at compilation time; the monotone contractor accepts an already compiled derivative so gating and Newton reuse the same object instead of rebuilding it per box.
-ValidatedConstraint inputs likewise compute each coordinate derivative once per monotone sweep rather than once for gating and again inside the contractor;
+As a first step, normalized SMT theory literals cache validated coordinate derivatives at compilation time when those derivatives exist.
+Derivative entries are optional so non-smooth expressions such as `max` and `min` remain supported by the normal ICP path and merely skip monotone/Newton contraction on unavailable coordinates.
+The monotone contractor accepts an already compiled derivative so gating and Newton reuse the same object instead of rebuilding it per box.
+ValidatedConstraint inputs likewise compute each available coordinate derivative once per monotone sweep rather than once for gating and again inside the contractor;
 4. robust support for polynomial and transcendental activations and dynamics;
 5. fast counterexample/witness discovery for CEGIS loops;
 6. elimination of algorithmic UNKNOWN outcomes on the declared bounded QF_NRA